persuaded9041/poke-solus-fr/physical/README.md

 - DS-style (front + back) slip inserts: [ds-box-slips/](ds-box-slips/)
     - These will fit standard US DS game boxes, like [these](https://www.customgamecases.com/online-store/Gameboy-Gameboy-Color-Gameboy-Advance-GB-GBC-GBA-c133115504)
     - Canvas size (for the entire sheet) is A4

-- Old, closer-to-vanilla versions of the GB box art: [old/](old/)
-    - These were my noob attempt at minimal covers before I worked with an artist to commission proper ones